10000TB/Jenkins-Plugin-Examples/README.md

 ## Motivation

 ## Request a new example
-If you find that the following list (in `Category` section) is missing an example of plugin where Jenkins can be extended.
-Feel free to contribute one, or open a new issue to request an example.
+If you find that the following list (in `Category` section) is missing an example of such plugin where Jenkins can be extended.
+Feel free to contribute an example, or open a new issue to request an example.

 ## Category